 In this post, I’ll attempt to untangle the differences between the two and explain what each one is useful for.

-So, let’s start with Pardot Campaigns.
+Firstly, let’s start with Pardot Campaigns.
 Every time you create a marketing asset in Pardot (an email, landing page, form etc.), you’ll be asked to select a Campaign to associate that asset with.
 This means that any interaction with that asset is tracked against that Pardot Campaign.
-The very first Pardot Campaign that a Prospect interacts with will be set as their Pardot Source Campaign.
+Most importantly, the very first Pardot Campaign that a Prospect interacts with will be set as their Pardot Source Campaign.
 Let’s look at a couple of examples.